 Digital Pianos all use microchips to produce their sound.
 Manufacturers put their newest and best technology's in their flagship models.

-A $200 Yamaha Digital Piano set on "GRAND PIANO" will sound less good then a $2000 Yamaha Digital Piano set on "GRAND PIANO".
+A $200 Yamaha Digital Piano set on "GRAND PIANO" will sound less good than a $2000 Yamaha Digital Piano set on "GRAND PIANO".
 The more expensive model has a better processor allowing more depth and character in the sound.

 USB keyboards do not have any sounds built in.
 USB Keyboards are used to control software on a computer.
 Garageband is a common home recording software, you can access thousands of sounds to play and record with your USB Keyboard.